Moroccan Chicken Rolls, steeped in tradition known a Pastilla, are layers of chicken, eggs, almonds and spices, made simply into a Tapas chicken roll.

 Moroccan Chicken Rolls

-- Powdered sugar and cinnamon – 1 tsp of each, mixed to dust on top of baked rolls
+- 1 tsp Powdered sugar and cinnamon to dust

 - In a bowl mix eggs, lemon juice, olive oil, and garlic.
 Add chicken, spices, and almond meal.
 Blend until all ingredients are moist.